 Mehak Sheikh is a passionate, proactive and motivated young woman, who moved to Melbourne with her family in 2012.
 As a psychology student, Mehak is interested in behaviour and wants to work with children, young people and businesses.
 She has the drive to help those around her and engage with the community, which influences her to volunteer in various programs and sit on several committees that work on advocacy, community engagement and arts/events.
 Some of her other passions include cultural diversity, education and empowerment, health and community engagement.

-Meriam is of East African background with a keen interest in improving the nutritional health of all Melbournians.
-As a health sciences student, she is passionate about sharing her knowledge and perspectives to better the health of children from refugee and migrant backgrounds.
+Meriam is a Health Promotion graduate of East African background.
+Meriam has a keen interest in improving the nutritional health of all young Australians.
+As a health enthusiast, she is passionate about sharing her knowledge and perspectives to better the health of those from refugee and migrant backgrounds.
 As a Shout Out speaker, Meriam wants to share her experiences to create community awareness around discrimination, mental health and the empowerment of women and children.

 Omar Al Kassab